-22. In support of their request for attorneys' fees equal to 30% of the common fund, Class Counsel has presented the Declaration of Professor Brian Fitzpatrick, a leading scholar on class actions, and the Declaration of Peter Prieto, Esq., the Court-appointed Chair Lead Counsel in this litigation.
-Both Declarations analyze each of the factors set forth in Camden I, and conclude that each and every applicable one of them supports the reasonableness of the instant fee request.
+- 23. In support of their request for attorneys' fees, Class Counsel has presented the Declaration of Professor Brian Fitzpatrick, a leading scholar on class actions, and the Declaration of Peter Prieto, Esq., the Court-appointed Chair Lead Counsel in this litigation.
+Both Declarations analyze each of the factors set forth in Camden I, and conclude that every applicable one of them supports the reasonableness of the instant fee request.
 This Court agrees.
-This Court independently has analyzed the Camden I factors against the unique facts of this case and concludes that each and every applicable one of them supports the reasonableness of the instant fee request.

-- 23. Furthermore, two additional factors support the reasonableness of the requested fee.
-First, as highlighted in the Declarations, the requested fee actually amounts to less than 30% of value of the common fund created through the settlement, due to the value of the Customer Support Program made available to all Class Members.
+This Court independently has analyzed the Camden I factors against the unique facts of this case and concludes that each and every applicable one of them supports the reasonableness of the instant fee request. - 24.
+Furthermore, two additional factors support the reasonableness of the requested fee.
+First, as highlighted in the Declarations, the requested fee actually amounts to less than the benchmark 25% of the common fund created through the settlement, due to the value of the Customer Support Program made available to all Class Members.
 See Carter v.
-Forjas Taurus, S.A., No. 16-15277, 2017 WL 2813844, at 5 (11th Cir.
-June 29, 2017) (holding that fee award was "a reasonable percentage of the settlement value" when considering the value of an "enhanced warranty, which is itself a significant tangible benefit"). - 24.
+Forjas Taurus, S.A., No. 16-15277, 2017 WL 2813844, at \5 (11th Cir.
+June 29, 2017) (holding that fee award was "a reasonable percentage of the settlement value" when considering the value of an "enhanced warranty, which is itself a significant tangible benefit"). - 25.
 Second, in addition to the time and labor already devoted to this case, Class Counsel will be required to expend considerable time and effort over the four-year lifespan of the settlement overseeing and adjusting the Outreach Program and Out-of-Pocket Claims Process for the benefit of Class Members.
 See Allapattah Services, Inc. v.
 Exxon Corp., 454 F. Supp.
 2d 1185, 1216 (S.D.
 Fla.
-2006) (holding that class counsel's post-approval work "supports the application of a higher fee percentage award"). - 25.
-Accordingly, the Court approves the application for attorneys' fees of 30% of the \$278,500,000 Settlement Amount-to be paid from the common fund.
+2006) (holding that class counsel's post-approval work "supports the application of a higher fee percentage award").

+26. Accordingly, the Court approves the application for attorneys' fees in the amount of \$74,775,000, to be paid from the common fund.